 Amazon FBA Labeling Unplanned Service Fees

-If you forget to label your products, Amazon may charge you for this service.
-These unplanned Amazon FBA labeling service fees will cut into your profit.
-If you send in products that are unlabeled too often and have Amazon label them, then Amazon can lower your seller rating.
-This can also affect if you send in the wrong number of units or if you send the inventory to the wrong place.
-Amazon will have less trust in you the more mistakes you make because Amazon is based on customer trust and reliability.
+If you send in FBA products that are unlabeled too often and have Amazon label them, then Amazon may lower your seller rating.
+This can also happen if you send in the wrong number of units or if you send the inventory to the wrong place.
+Amazon will have less trust in you as a seller the more mistakes you make.
+At the end of the day, Amazon is based on and prioritizes customer trust and reliability.

 Printing Amazon FBA Labels